 Question: May one eat matza balls (kneidlach) or crackers before Pesach?

-The Baer Heitev (OC 471:5) writes that one may eat crackers providing that there is no possibility that they could be fit for matza.
-Likewise, the Shulchan Aruch (OC 471:2) writes that one can eat egg matza on erev Pesach before ‘the end of the fourth hour’ (when one has to stop eating chametz).
-Thus, R’ Moshe Feinstein writes that when erev Pesach falls on Shabbos, one can use egg matza for lechem mishna on Friday night and in the morning.
+Tosafos (Pesachim 99b) writes that this only applies to matza that one can use to fulfil the mitzva (See Biur Hagra OC 444:1).
+Thus, the Baer Heitev (OC 471:5) writes that one may eat crackers providing that there is no possibility that they could be fit for matza.
+Likewise, the Shulchan Aruch (OC 471:2) writes that one can eat egg matza on erev Pesach before sha’ah asiris, three halachic hours before Yom Tov.
+Therefore, R’ Moshe Feinstein writes that when erev Pesach falls on Shabbos, one can use egg matza for lechem mishna on Friday night and in the morning.